kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-utxos.md

 Let's do another example with this terminology.

 Alice has 6 Bitcoins that she received from James.
 She wants to send_ 5BTC_ to Bob.
 She forms a transaction by supplying her **6 BTC as one input to this transaction. **She then states that this transaction will have two **outputs. **One will send 5BTC to Bob.
 The other will send 1BTC back to Alice.

 Formalising this further, the two outputs from the transaction above are unspent.
 They are called **Unspent Transaction Outputs \(UTXOs\).**

 If Alice decides to use her 1BTC or Bob decides to use his 5BTC, then the transaction output will no longer be unspent.
 It will then be called a **Spent Transaction Output.**

 > True or False: Only UTXOs can be used as inputs to transactions

+We will now call **inputs** to a transaction, **Unspent Transaction Outputs. **